fabiomartino/device-security-detect/README.md

 <h3 align="center">Device Security Detect Plugin</h3>
 <p align="center"><strong><code>@capacitor-community/device-security-detect</code></strong></p>
 <p align="center">
-  The Device Security Detect plugin is designed to provide comprehensive device security detection capabilities for Capacitor-based applications.
-It aims to detect the device has been rooted (Android) or jailbroken (iOS).
-By using this plugin, developers can enhance the security of their applications and take appropriate actions based on the detected security status.
+The Device Security Detect plugin offers advanced device security detection features for Capacitor-based applications.
+It enables developers to determine whether a device has been rooted (Android) or jailbroken (iOS), providing a crucial layer of security assessment.
+By integrating this plugin, developers can proactively safeguard their applications, mitigate risks, and implement tailored responses based on the device's security status.
 </p>

 <p align="center">